drffej/webusb.arduino/README.md

 C. Access the Demo
 ------------------

+1. Start the browser with security features disabled - e.g. "C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" --disable-webusb-security
-1. Plug the device into your PC/Mac and open the browser to XXXX
+2. Plug the device into your PC/Mac and open the browser to https://drffej.github.io/webusb.arduino/
-2. Click on 'Connect' to pair the device
+3. Click on 'Connect' to pair the device
-3. Click on Toggle to turn on/off the Led
+4. Click on Toggle to turn on/off the Led

+Alternately you can run this locally via

+$ python -m http.server

+or any other webserver and this does not need the security features disabling!

 JP 24/08/2017